-Credit Marketing Services
+Marketing Services

-We offer a full range of credit marketing products in the U.S., which provide customers with the tools they need to maximize and manage their customer marketing efforts, effectively utilize a variety of marketing methods, efficiently identify and acquire new customers, and realize additional revenue from existing customers.
-Our Credit Marketing Services products enable customers to:
+Our Marketing Services operating segment includes our Credit Marketing and Direct Marketing products and services.
+We offer a full range of credit and direct marketing products in the U.S., which provide customers with the tools they need to maximize and manage their customer marketing efforts, effectively utilize a variety of marketing methods, efficiently identify and acquire new customers and realize additional revenue from existing customers.
+Our Marketing Services products enable customers to:

-· Identify, target and reach the best prospects and customers;

-- · Utilize our accurate and powerful consumer databases to manage their customer portfolios; - · Segment customers according to particular criteria; - · Easily access online customer mailing lists; - · Use "what-if" scenarios to create customized mailing lists online; and - Reduce costs associated with unwanted or unnecessary mailings.
+- · Identify, target and reach the best prospects and customers; - · Utilize our accurate and powerful consumer databases to manage their customer portfolios; - · Segment customers according to particular criteria; - · Select from specialty, self-reported or permission-based direct mailing lists; - · Easily access online customer mailing lists; - · Use "what-if" scenarios to create customized mailing lists online; - · Improve their direct mail response rate; and - · Reduce costs associated with unwanted or unnecessary mailings.

 Our Credit Marketing Services products and services utilize our consumer credit information databases through batch processing to help our customers acquire new customers for credit relationships and monitor current relationships, using a variety of products and services including prescreen and account review services.
-Customers include banks, mortgage lenders, financial institutions, telecommunications companies, and automotive manufacturers and dealers.